GrandEngineering/druid/README.md

 ## 🎯 Collision Probability

 While a theoretical chance of collision exists, it's *astronomically* low.
-Druid can produce around **2¹⁸⁴ unique IDs per second**.
+Druid has around **2¹⁸⁴ unique IDs** for each second.

 To put that into perspective: